kourtnet/Calendar/README.md

 # Calendar
-My little calendar project for educational and entertainment ;)
+My little calendar project for education and entertainment ;)